jakebaldwin/SudokuSolverCNN/README.md

 ```

 ## Defining our Model
 Now, we define our model.
-The architecture of a CNN is complex, ** TALK ABOUT WHAT BATCHNORM DOES, WHY THIS IS COMPLEX ENOUGH **

 ```python